-Section .
+Section 5.05 5.06.
 Tax Reporting .
-The Owner Trustee shall file or cause to be filed such federal and state income tax returns and information statements for each of its taxable years as are required by applicable law .
+The Owner Trustee shall file or cause to be filed such federal and state income tax returns and information statements for each of its taxable years as are required by applicable law and are consistent with Section 2.06.
 The taxable year of the Trust shall be its Fiscal Year or such other taxable year as may be selected by the Owner Trustee in consultation with the Reimbursement and Disclosure Agent.
-Within thirty (30) days after the end of each of the Trust=s taxable years, the Owner Trustee shall cause the Trust to provide to each party which was a Lender or the Certificate Holder at any time during such year such information as is appropriate or required under federal and state income tax law to enable to calculate its federal and state income tax liability relating to its Notes or Certificate, as the case may be.
-Forms 1099 shall reflect the payor of yield on the and shall reflect federal employer identification number.
+Within thirty (30) days after the end of each of the Trust=s taxable years, the Owner Trustee shall cause the Trust to provide to each party which was a Lender or the Certificate Holder at any time during such year such information as is appropriate or required under federal and state income tax law to enable each party such Person to calculate its federal and state income tax liability relating to its Notes or the Certificate, as the case may be.
+Forms 1099 shall reflect the payor of yield on the Certificates as Enron Communications Certificate as the Sponsor and shall reflect Enron Communications=the Sponsor=s federal employer identification number.

 ARTICLE VI.